 Protection criteria considered in SE43(11)12 contribution

-SE43(11)12 contribution proposes the use of two criteria to protect the primary service: the limitation of the location probability degradation (ΔLP) and the limitation of interference.
+SE43(11)12 contribution proposes the use of two simultaneous criteria to protect the primary service from WSD interference: the limitation of the location probability degradation (ΔLP) and the limitation of interference.

 Location probability (LP) is a measure commonly used in DTT planning to represent the availability of the DTT signal in a given area.
-An area is considered covered if at least 95% of the locations within the area can receive the minimum field strength Ewmed_ref [dBμV/m].
+An area is considered covered if at least 95% of the locations within the area can receive the minimum field strength Emin [dBμV/m].
 Limiting the degradation on LP is then a measure to protect the DTT service.
-SE43(11)12 proposes as protection criterion ΔLP=0.1%.
+SE43(11)12 proposes as protection criterion maximum ΔLP=0.1%.

-Limitation of interference into the broadcast service is considered by defining I/N thresholds.
-ITU-R BT 1786 recommends I/N= -20 dB for all radiations and emissions without a corresponding frequency allocation in the Radio Regulations.
-SE43(11)12 proposes as protection criterion I/N= -3 dB.
+Limitation of interference into the broadcast service is considered by defining maximum I/N thresholds.
+ITU-R BT 1895 recommends maximum I/N= -20 dB for all radiations and emissions without a corresponding frequency allocation in the Radio Regulations.
+SE43(11)12 proposes as protection criterion maximum I/N= -3 dB.

 The combination of the two protection criteria divides the DTT coverage area into two regions, as illustrated in Figure 6.
 Region I corresponds to the layer externally delimited by the coverage edge, where the median field strength Ewmed [dBμV/m] is such that the location probability (LP) is 95%.
 The limit between Region I and Region II is determined by the edge where the field strength is 10 dB above the one at the coverage edge, and the area internal to this edge composes the Region II.